airbytehq/airbyte/docs/architecture/basic-normalization.md

 ### Nesting

+{% hint style="warning" %}
+Normalization is still a work in progress and is very basic for the moment.
+We are still working on improving it.
+Nested Objects and Arrays are not currently handled by Normalization (only flat jsons are mapped properly mapped out as a table).
+You can follow progress as part of this [issue](https://github.com/airbytehq/airbyte/issues/886) and its related children.
+{% endhint %}

 Basic Normalization attempts to expand any nested arrays or objects it receives into separate tables in order to allow more ergonomic querying of your data.

 #### Arrays